 - Medium to Medium Well is between 145-150 degrees

-LOOKING FOR MORE CAST IRON RECIPES?
+MORE CAST IRON RECIPES!

 LET’S CONNECT!